GRIMSTER44/autonomous_ground_vehicle/README.md

-# autonomous_Car_Model
+# Autonomous_Car_Model
 ## Getting started with Carla
 [Carla](https://carla.org) is an open-source autonomous driving environment that also comes with a Python API to interact with it.
-Carla helps us to create an environment where we can use a car mounted with a bunch of sensors to emulate real-life self-driving car
+Carla helps us to create an environment where we can use a car mounted with a bunch of sensors to emulate real-life self-driving car.
 ## Setting Carla enviornment
 First of all we will have to download Carla's latest version [0.9.13](https://carla.org/2021/11/16/release-0.9.13/).
-Now firstly we will create a virtual enviornment as this verison of Carla needs python 3.7 version.
-Virtual enviornment will be created using miniconda.
+Now, we will need to create a virtual enviornment as this verison of Carla requires python 3.7 version.
+[Miniconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html) can be used to create virtual enviornment.
 ```
 $ conda create -n autocar python=3.7
+$ conda activate autocar
 ```
-Now you will need to install serveral libraries such as numpy using pip.
-But first of all lets install carla
+Now you will need to install Carla using pip.
+Also some more libraries such as numpy are required, which can be installed using pip.
 ```
 $ pip install carla
 ```